AngaPaduga/CrosswordSolver/README.md

 **Attention!
 Be careful!** ⚡

-**After you have indicated the screen coordinates of all letters to this program, do not move the crossword puzzle window, do not minimize it or change its scale!**
+**After you have pointed the screen coordinates of all letters to this program (as You see on Pictures 6-8), do not move the crossword puzzle window, do not minimize it or change its scale!**
 **Also, do not cover it with other application windows on the screen!**
 **Do not press any keys on your keyboard or move your mouse while this program is running!**